se-panfilov/bdate/README.md

 `delimiter` - delimiter for `format` (in example is "`-`")

 `today` - This is today date (by server's opinion - in other world - without meaning of timezones).
-And todat.date is just a timestamp (in seconds).
+And todat.date is just a timestamp (in ms).

 `years` - Object with aviabe ranges.
 You should provide every year which should be able to be selected.